 - Mature Height 5-6

 In colder parts of the country every flowering shrub is precious.
 Some are unreliable, missing a year when winter is especially hard, or not making the big show of blooms seen in warmer areas.
 Reliable bloomers, especially if they have the bonus of delicious fragrance, should never be ignored.
 In chilly zones, and in warmer areas too, the Mock Orange is always a winner.
 A popular garden shrub for a very long time, most of the older kinds of Mock Orange came from Europe, but American has its own native ones.
-Growing all through the north-west is one that is especially hardy and reliable, and there is a selected form of that plant which is simply gorgeous.
+Growing all through the northwest is one that is especially hardy and reliable, and there is a selected form of that plant that is simply gorgeous.
 Smothered in white, fragrant blooms for all of June, and wafting delicious perfume across your garden, the Blizzard Mock Orange is also astoundingly hardy, and this must be the most reliable shrub of quality for planting in zone 2, where winter lows can plunge to minus 50.
 For shrub beds or foundation planting, this is a bush for every garden.

 Growing the Blizzard Mock Orange